kouroshm/fake-news-detection/README.md

 in order to find a better model.

 ## Requirements
-To install the requirements enter the following code after cloning the project:\n
+To install the requirements enter the following code after cloning the project:\
 ```pip install -r requirements.txt```